supreet11agrawal/Proposal/Proposal.md

    * Probability of visiting a transient state
    * Probability of being absorbed in an absorbing state

-The user will give the initial state in form of a row matrix.
+The user will give the initial state in the form of a row matrix.
 A square transition matrix will also be provided by the user.

 Crude functioning of class MarkovChain will be as follows:
 ```